kokkermanz/peppypedia/docs/content/en/bancho/IRC.md

 - Login: default (username + IRC password).

-- Username: Self-explanatory, however; it is worth noting that spaces cannot be used for this field.
-Instead use a dash.
-For example: instead of `Windows Me`, instead use `Windows_Me`.
+- Username: Your osu! username, however; it is worth noting that spaces cannot be used, instead you need to use underscores.
+For example: instead of `Test 1234`, instead use `Test_1234`.

 - Password: Your IRC password retrieved [here](https://osu.ppy.sh/home/account/edit#legacy-api).
-Note: even though you are NOT using your osu! account password, common sense should tell you that you shouldn't share any personal data which includes passwords such as this one.
+Note: even though this isn't your actual osu! account password, you still should not share it.

 ### History

-The person who programmed BanchoBot and maintained the IRC protocol used for Bancho was [Echo](https://osu.ppy.sh/users/431), It is unknown whether they are still involved with the development of Bancho considering Echo's profile has the role of Alumini.[^3][^2][^4][^5]
+The person who programmed BanchoBot and maintained the IRC gateway for Bancho was [Echo](https://osu.ppy.sh/users/431), it is unknown whether they are still involved with the development of Bancho as their profile has the role of Alumni.[^3][^2][^4][^5]

 </table>
 </tbody></tr>